oheinsohn/zeroone/README.md

-# zero-one
+# Zero One

-Binary input decision making by crowd sessions on little data
+An implementation of a binary input decision making process for crowd sessions on small data sets.

+**Warning:** Code is written in my personal time for personal use cases.